rafosorio/iks-workshop/_docs/cssgrid/cssgrid-home.md

 ###### 4. Build the widget

-In order to make the widget available to ICEC, we are going to run a `build` task that packages all the required files and deploy them to our Development server under the `/build/public` directory and also under the `dist` directory.
+In order to make the widget available to ICEC, we are going to run a `build` task that packages all the required files and deploys them to our Development server under the `/build/public` directory and also under the `dist` directory.

 - Issue the following command from a terminal window while in the `src/widgets/cssgrid` directory.